Cascade mountain wolf: Description

-It is a cinnamon-coloured wolf, measuring 165 cm and weighing 36–49 kg.
+It is a cinnamon-coloured wolf, measuring 165 cm in length and weighing 36–49 kg.
 This subspecies was also referred as the "brown wolf" because of its cinnamon or buff fur.

 Distribution

 This subspecies was found in Pacific Northwest, and was one of three coastal wolf subspecies found in the British Columbia Coast.
 Its range extended southwards to Northern California and northeastern Nevada.
 The Cascade mountain wolf was found in southeastern Alaska, which marked the northern limit of its range.

 The southernmost specimen of this subspecies was an individual who was trapped in Lassen County, California, in 1924.
 This was the last wolf in California before OR-7 travelled into the state from Oregon in December 2011.
 Currently, it is found around the coast of central British Columbia, including the islands surrounding it, such as Porcher, Pitt, Banks, Aristazabal, and Price.